A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Non-intrusive Reduced Order Model

 \subsection{Fast \rom{}: quadrature points}

 We here consider the second type of \rom{}, named \emph{fast} \rom{}.
 In this case, the snapshots are evaluated on the coordinates of a pre-defined number $N_{\text{quadrature}}$ of Gauss quadrature nodes on the blades.

-In Figure \ref{fig:quadrature-nodes}, two representations of the Gauss quadrature nodes on the undeformed and deformed blades are displayed.
+\RA{The 3-dimensional quadrature points are found mapping the 2D cartesian Gauss-Legendre quadrature nodes into the UV local reference system on the NURBS surfaces, and then mapping the UV coordinates in a 3D cartesian domain.
+In particular, we considered as different NURBS the suction and pressure side of all blades.}

+\RA{\textbf{Remark} \\ The number of quadrature nodes on the blades has been selected after conducting a sensitivity study.
+This study is conducted on the predictions of the thrust forces and torque momentum.
+In particular, we measured the accuracy of the prediction made considering quadrature formulas with respect to the FOM value, for different degrees of quadrature nodes.
+The results are represented in Figure \ref{fig:sensitivity-quadrature}.
+We can notice that the accuracy converges on steady values for a degree $\geq 100$.
+For this reason, we selected $100$ quadrature nodes on each face of the blades.